Do you know someone who has infertility?

 - Implantation issues

 Infertility can cause serious emotional damage to women who want to have children.
-If their efforts for the past year have been unsuccessful, it’s normal to feel disappointed and blame themselves.
-However, infertility is not anyone’s fault.
-It’s a serious reproductive condition that affects 1 out of every 6 couples.
+It is a serious reproductive condition that affects 1 out of every 6 couples.

 However, these solutions are not cheap.
-Fertility pills, artificial insemination, and other treatments can break the bank.
+Pills for sterility, artificial insemination, and other treatments can break the bank.
 Because there are other factors at play, these treatments also cannot guarantee to improve your fertility.

 If your stress and anxiety build-up, your physician might refer you to a mental health professional to properly assess the other factors affecting fertility.